pfroud/ucsc-class-info-bot/README.md

 ## Known bugs & future work

+* After the Registrar fixed some HTML special cases, by scraping script is broken.
 * In the comment, classes are sorted by department name (I think) instead of by order mentioned.
 * I might make the bot see mentions of some department names instead of department codes, e.g. "chemistry 103" instead of "chem 103".